RobertI321/data_engineering_project/README.md

 ![query3](images/query3.png)

 Now, the user sees the query results.
-The columns Gender, EthnicityOfficer, and columns related to LSOA are masked.
+The columns Gender, EthnicityOfficer, and columns related to location are masked.

 **Login as full-access user** (terminal asks for password):